 Zoning Official A. Landers stated that Julie Bowerman, Lakeshore Residences LLC, and Picnic Rocks Pointe Association are seeking approval of an amendment to their previously approved Planned Unit Development (PUD) consisting of 15 residential units in the form of single-family dwellings.
-She stated they are requesting to revise paragraph 7.6 - Codes and Ordinances - of the PUD Master Deed.
-She also stated it states that "In addition to the construction requirements in this section, all buildings and other structures must comply with applicable building, mechanical, electrical, and plumbing codes of the applicable jurisdictions in effect when the building or structure is erected."
+She stated they are requesting to revise paragraph 7.6 Codes and Ordinances of the PUD Master Deed.
+She also stated it states that "In addition to the construction requirements in this section, all buildings and other structures must comply with applicable building, mechanical, electrical, and plumbing codes of the applicable iurisdictions in effect when the building or structure is erected."
 She stated they would like it to read that "In addition to the construction requirements in this section, all buildings and other structures must comply with applicable building, mechanical, electrical, and plumbing codes of the applicable jurisdictions in effect when the building or structure is erected with an exception to permit the existing six-foot-high closed construction vinyl fence on Lot #9 to remain in place."
 She also stated the Planning Commission should review the request and send a recommendation to the City Commission.
-She stated that the Planning Commission has received the agenda packets, which included the application for a Major Amendment to the Picnic Rocks Pointe Planned Unit Development, the PUD Master Deed amendments, the area map, the block map, and photos of the site.
+She stated that the Planning Commission has received the agenda packets which included the application for a Major Amendment to the Picnic Rocks Pointe Planned Unit Development, the PUD Master Deed amendments, the area map, the block map, and photos of the site.
 She also stated that there were several items of correspondence in the packet, which were briefly shown on the screen.
-She stated that staff received many items of correspondence and those received prior to the agenda being posted are in the agenda packet and that most were received after the agenda was published and will need to be read.
-She read a form letter that was sent separately by 33 different parties in support of the application, along with the name and address (if supplied) from the 33 different parties.
-She and City Planner-Zoning Administrator D. Stensaas read 14 other pieces of correspondence, with one piece of correspondence including photos that were from the applicant and shown on the screen (11 items of correspondence were in favor of the request and 2 items were in opposition; please refer to the video of the meeting and/or the printed file in the Planning/Zoning office for details of all of the correspondence read into the record).
+She stated that staff received many items of correspondence and those received prior to the agenda being posted are in the agenda packet and that most were received after the agenda was published will need to be read into the record.
+A form letter that was sent separately by 33 different parties in support of the application and was read into the record along with the name and address (if supplied) from the 33 different parties.
+14 other pieces of correspondence were read into the record with one piece of correspondence of photos that were from the applicant and shown on the screen, 11 pieces were in favor of the request and 2 pieces were in opposition.
+(Please refer to the video of the meeting and/or the printed file in the Planning/Zoning office for details of all of the correspondence read into the record).